harshitgarg-cs/DATACOM_APT34/README.md

 - Engineering & Construction

 ### What are their motives?
+APT34's primary motives are cyber espionage & intelligence gathering.
+Their activities often involve stealing sensitive information, intellectual property, and strategic data from targeted organizations.
+These efforts are typically in line with Iran's geopolitical interests, such as gaining intelligence on rival nations, supporting state-sponsored operations, and advancing national capabilities in critical industries.

 ### What are the TTPs they use to conduct their attacks?
+APT34 is known for employing a wide range of Tactics, Techniques, and Procedures (TTPs) to conduct their attacks, including:
+- ***Phishing & Social Engineering:*** They often use spear-phishing emails to trick individuals into downloading malware or providing credentials.

 ### What security measures could the client implement to defend against cyberattacks conducted by this APT?